MUSIC AT WEDDINGS:

 Congratulations on your upcoming Wedding celebration!
 Wedding music is an important part of your celebration, so thank you for beginning to research what music you would like to have at your Wedding.

 Please note that the church does not reserve your Wedding musician(s).
 You should contact our parish musicians to schedule them to play at your Wedding.
-Also, if you bring your own musicians, they will need to bring their own sound system.
+Until you actually "book" our musicians, they will not assume they are providing music at your Wedding.
+Musicians should be scheduled months ahead, as their schedules are often pretty busy.
+Also, if you bring your own musicians, they will be able to use our organ and/or piano and a microphone.
+Any other microphones and needs would require them to bring their own sound system.
 Outside musicians should have a good understanding of the Catholic liturgy.
-Music for all Weddings must be approved by our music department.

-Second, as your are planning your Wedding, one of the first things you should decide is whether you will have a Wedding Mass or a Wedding Ceremony.
+Second, as you are planning your Wedding, one of the first things you should decide is whether you will have a Wedding Mass or a Wedding Ceremony.
 A Wedding Mass requires much more music than a Wedding Ceremony.
 A singer will also be needed for a Wedding Mass.

 Third, you should have your music chosen and approved months before your Wedding.
 In some cases, the organist and/or singer may need to learn one or more of your choices, so plenty of time will be needed.